What to Expect

 Routine Home Care

-Routine home care is provided by compassionate hospice professionals in the patient’s place of residence.
+Routine home care is provided by compassionate hospice professional in the San Diego area, in the patient’s place of residence.
 The care is delivered by specially trained medical staff, spiritual and social work professionals, and volunteers.
 Assistance with pain management, skilled nursing care, and symptom management are provided.
 The interdisciplinary hospice team coordinates care with the patient and family.

 Most patients, with the assistance of the hospice team, are able to remain in their place of residence, whether it is a private home, Assisted Living, or nursing home for the duration of their illness.
 If the patient lives in an Assisted Living or Nursing Home, the care delivered is in addition to the normal nursing and caregiving care provided by the facility with no out-of-pocket cost to the patient and family.
 The care is coordinated by our interdisciplinary hospice team in collaboration with the facility staff, the patient, and the family.